speckdavid/symk/README.md

 SymK is primarily developed and tested on Linux; macOS is supported but not extensively tested.

 ### Python Package
-SymK is integrated as a package in the unified-planning library which can be installed using `pip`
+SymK is integrated as a package in the unified-planning library which can be installed using `pip`.

 ```console
 pip install unified-planning